ThePansmith/Monifactory/FrequentlyAskedQuestions.md

 Monifactory should run on any computer with a CPU newer than 2019.
 Allocating 6GB of RAM is recommended<br>
 ``NOTE: If your computer has 8GB RAM or less, assume that Monifactory will not run on it``

+**Q. Can I add 'X' mod to Monifactory?**

+By default, Monifactory only supports the mods included with it, and has optional compat for ComputerCraft, Create, and Tempad.
+Any other mods added may break progression and/or deviate from the intended experience, but feel free to add them to your personal instance.
+Note that support may not be provided for bugs related to mods not shipped with the pack

+**Q. Will Monifactory be ported to 'X' Minecraft version?**

+Monifactory will not be backported to any versions before 1.20.1.
+Porting the pack to a future version of Minecraft may or may not happen, but **do not ask and pester the devs**.

 **Q. I've found a bug, where do I report it?**

 You can report it on the [Monifactory issue tracker](https://github.com/ThePansmith/Monifactory/issues).
 If the issue lies with GregTech itself or another mod, report it to their respective issue trackers